rasstech/Techbit_ReactAssignment/README.md

 4. we can see this post on home page .

-5.   and we can delter this post.
+5.   and we can also delete this post.

 6. we can view friend list .